Spotted ray

 The spotted ray or spotted skate (Raja montagui) is a species of skate in the family Rajidae.

 Distribution

-The Spotted ray is found in the Atlantic Ocean from the Irish Sea to Morocco and in the Mediterranean as well.
+The Spotted ray is found in the Atlantic Ocean from the Irish Sea to Morocco, and in the Mediterranean as well.
+It occurs on continental shelves between a depth of 8-650 m, and potentially as deep as 800 m.
+It lives over seabeds with soft substrates.